SAP-samples/cloud-extension-sales-middleware/services/README.md

 On the opened tab under <code>All Consumers</code> click the <code>Add</code> button from the top right.

 - For the field <code>Type</code> select <code>SAP Cloud Platform Extensions</code>.
 Give a convinient for you name, used <code>SALES_MIDDLEWARE_DEMO_KYMA</code>.
-- For the field <code>Remote Environment URL</code> go to SCP Cockpit and take the token url.
+- For the field <code>Remote Environment URL</code> go to BTP Cockpit and take the token url.
 Copy the generated url token by click the key on registered early by you system.

   ![Image](../images/RegisterSystem-3.png)